New Home Warranty Inspections

 Countertops, cabinets & drawers, appliances, toilets, sinks, shower/tub

-Interior Items: Floors, Walls, Doors, Windows, Stairs and Closets
+Interior Items: Structure, Floors, Walls, Doors, Windows, Stairs and Closets

 New Home Inspection Pricing

-We charge $450 for our Home Inspection.
-The fee is due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or INTERAC Flash.
+We charge $100 for a Framewalk, $300 for the PDI and $100 for the 30-day inspection.
+Any one-year or two-year inspection is a full Home Inspection with its full fee (currently $450).
+The fees are due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or INTERAC Flash.
 HST is extra.